-I’m currently accepting commissions for ensembles of all skill levels for 2020 and 2021.
+I’m currently accepting commissions for ensembles of all skill levels.
 My rates typically vary by duration, instrumentation, deadline, and use—a multi-movement piece for orchestra is more labor-intensive than a two-minute piece for two performers.
 That said, I enjoy working with students, ensembles, and educators, and I’m happy to explore options if you’re on a limited budget.
 For more information, contact me directly at: megan[dot]dejarnett[at]gmail[dot]com.
 We’ll talk more about your project and work to create the right piece for you.

 Please note that due to demand and my own creative schedule, I may require a six-month minimum period in which to create your piece.
-This varies from project to project, but I’m making an effort this year to budget my time in a way that’s healthy for me.
+This varies from project to project, but I encourage you to reach out with as much advance notice as possible so we have the most flexibility as I craft you something cool.

 A sampling of recent commissions: